What is consumer culture research and consumer culture theory (CCT)?

 What is The Chicago Consumer Culture Community (C4)?

 C4 is a relatively informal community of people who are interested in consumer culture.
 The community includes professors, graduate students and practitioners.
 A majority of community members are from the greater Midwest area, and are associated with Midwestern business schools.
+However, all are welcome.

 What are C4's main activites?